Types of Striped Caterpillars with Pictures – Identification Guide

 The green dragon-headed caterpillar has 4 horns on its head and green or yellow stripes on its sides

-The dragon-headed caterpillar is a green caterpillar with yellow-green stripes along its body.
+The dragon-headed caterpillar is a green caterpillar with yellow-green stripes along its body and a row of white spots.
 Depending on the instar, the stripes can appear dark green traversing the slug-shaped green caterpillar.
 The characteristic features of the caterpillar are its four spiny horns emerging from a shield-shaped, flat face.

 The green and yellow striped dragon-headed caterpillar grows up to 1.18” (30 mm) before pupation.
 When mature, the caterpillar is dark green with three yellow V-shapes on its back.